Jim Thompson (writer): Film adaptations

 Two of Thompson's books (The Getaway and The Killer Inside Me) were adapted as Hollywood motion pictures during his lifetime receiving relatively poor reviews.
 However, Polito argues that neither adaptation was ultimately true to Thompson's spirit.
 A second, more faithful adaptation of The Killer Inside Me was released in 2010, starring Casey Affleck and directed by Michael Winterbottom.

 French director Bertrand Tavernier adapted Pop.
 1280 for his movie Coup de Torchon (1981), changing the setting from the American South to a French colony in West Africa of the 1930s.
 Aside from shift in setting, Polito argues that Coup de Torchon was remarkably faithful to the plot and the spirit of the novel, and—along with the movie The Grifters (1990)—remains arguably the most authentic adaptation of any of Thompson's work.

 A Hell of a Woman was adapted in French as Série noire (1979) by Alain Corneau, with dialogue by French Oulipo writer Georges Pérec.
 This noir masterpiece set in the grim Paris outskirts features a 16-year-old Marie Trintignant's debut performance as well as what is generally agreed to be Patrick Dewaere's finest performance.
 Dewaere conveys a tragic dimension to his manic portrayal of a mediocre door-to-door salesman, at one point repeatedly bashing his head against a car in an effort to exorcise his angst and guilt.

 In the early 1990s, Hollywood resumed its interest in Thompson's writing and several of his novels were re-published.
 Three novels were adapted for new film treatments during that period: The Kill-Off; After Dark, My Sweet; and The Grifters, which garnered four Academy Award nominations.

 The Getaway was remade in 1994 with Alec Baldwin and Kim Basinger in the lead roles; the film retained the happy ending of the earlier film and received comparably poor reviews.

 In 1996, A Swell-Looking Babe was released as Hit Me, and 1997 saw the release of This World, Then the Fireworks from Thompson's short story of that name.
 The latter film starred Billy Zane and Gina Gershon as a pair of twisted siblings.

 In popular culture

 Writer Donald Westlake, who adapted Thompson's novel The Grifters for the 1990 movie, paid homage to Thompson by naming the villain in his own novel Drowned Hopes, a criminal psychopath named "Tom Jimson", after him.
+A collection of Thompson first-editions also plays a recurring role in the plot of the FX series The Lowdown.